JankariTech/blog/src/assets/robotBdd.md

 Close all test browsers
     Close all browsers
 ```
 Now, let us understand the above example.
 The test case has a scenario for valid user login.
 This test case uses a number of keywords, which can be either the predefined keywords imported from the libraries, or can be self created using available low-level keywords.
-In the keyword section, all the self created keywords are defined using available keywords.
-For example: 'Input Username' is a user created keyword which uses an existing keyword 'Input Text'.
-Similarly, 'Welcome Page Is Open' is a user created keyword which is created using pre-existing keywords 'Location Should Be' and 'Title Should Be'.
+In the keyword section, all the self-created keywords are defined using available keywords.
+For example, 'Input Username' is a user-created keyword which uses an existing keyword 'Input Text'.
+Similarly, 'Welcome Page Is Open' is a user-created keyword which is created using pre-existing keywords 'Location Should Be' and 'Title Should Be'.

-The keyword 'Title Should Be' uses the page title such as 'Welcome Page' and 'Login Page' as in example above.
+The keyword 'Title Should Be' uses the page title such as 'Welcome Page' and 'Login Page' as in the example above.
 These page titles are defined in the page object classes, which will be discussed below.

-### Using page objects in robot framework
+### Using page objects in the robot framework
 Page objects provide an additional layer of abstraction for test case creation.
 Using page objects results in easier maintenance of the tests.

-PageObjectLibrary is a Robot Framework keyword library that makes it possible to use the Page Object pattern when testing web pages with the keyword based approach of robot framework.
+PageObjectLibrary is a Robot Framework keyword library that makes it possible to use the Page Object pattern when testing web pages with the keyword-based approach of the robot framework.
 Page Object classes are implemented as standard robot keyword libraries.
 When you use PageObjectLibrary keywords to go to a page or assert you are on a specific page, the keyword will automatically load the library for that page and put it at the front of the library search order, guaranteeing that the Page Object keywords are available to your test case.

 #### Writing a page object class
 Page Objects are simple python classes that inherit from `PageObjectLibrary.PageObject`.
 There are only a couple of requirements for the class: